9/28 - Administrative/Customer Service In-Person Hiring Event

 The UW Health Athletic Training Residency Program seeks to:

-• Provide athletic trainers with a comprehensive 12-month residency with didactic, scholarly, and clinical experiences providing an emphasis in musculoskeletal assessment and diagnosis within the sports medicine and orthopedic setting.
+• Provide athletic trainers with a comprehensive 12-month residency with didactic, scholarly and clinical experiences within the orthopedic setting.

-• Prepare athletic training residents to participate as versatile members of a healthcare team within the sports medicine and orthopedic setting through the application of advanced knowledge and skills.
+• Prepare athletic training residents to participate as versatile members of a health care team within the orthopedic setting through the application of advanced knowledge and skills.

-• To develop athletic training professionals who apply their advanced knowledge of musculoskeletal assessment and diagnosis in employment settings consistent with their residency training.
+• To develop athletic training professionals who apply their advanced knowledge in employment settings consistent with their residency training.

 UW Health Athletic Training Residents will:

-• Demonstrate advanced knowledge beyond their initial professional preparation in the area of musculoskeletal assessment and diagnosis within the sports medicine and orthopedic setting.
+• Demonstrate advanced knowledge beyond their initial professional preparation within the orthopedic setting.

-• Apply the CAATE Post-Professional Core Competencies to professional practice:
+• Apply the ACGME Core Competencies to professional practice:

-• Reflect for the purpose of quality improvement
+• Reflect for the purpose of practice-based learning and quality improvement

 • Demonstrate competence through successful completion of the orthopedic technologist exam.